 Baseline Readout Method.
-The baseline QA approach [41] only considers a solution as valid if the assignment of certain variables leaves no ambiguity, discarding all other solutions returned by the annealing device.
+The baseline QA approach [47] only considers a solution as valid if the assignment of certain variables leaves no ambiguity, discarding all other solutions returned by the annealing device.
 However, quantum annealers are prone to errors of various kinds, which can engender a large amount of bitflips.
 For queries joining four relations, their method considers merely one to three percent of all solutions as valid.
 This discards a large amount of possible starting points for solutions.

 However, even though a solution may contain ambiguity for certain variables, it may still include valuable information for constructing a good join order.
-Rather than entirely discarding such solutions, we seek to extract as much information as possible from a single solution, to construct a valid join order in any scenario, and doing so for as many solutions as possible.
+Rather than entirely discarding such solutions, we seek to extract as much information as possible from a single solution, to construct a valid join order in any scenario.

 Novel Readout Method.
 Hence, for our novel QUBO encoding, we propose a readout strategy that encompasses maximum efficiency, deriving valid join orders for any solution returned by the annealing device.
-This provides our method with an advantage not only w.r.t. the original approach by Schönberger et al. [41], but moreover regarding any JO method that can potentially time out without returning any solution at all, including many dynamic programming approaches as well as the MILP method by Trummer and Koch [53].
+This provides our method with an advantage not only w.r.t. the original approach by Schönberger et al. [47], but moreover regarding any JO method that can potentially time out without returning any solution at all, including many dynamic programming approaches as well as the MILP method by Trummer and Koch [60].